qqn2/sv_fifo/README.md

 When empty : Push must happen before Pop; Whereas when full : Pop must happen before Push.
 *** Assertions :
 Some assertions will flag incorrectly on the testbench included, sampling in not done correctly in cases.
+** Suggestions from Igor to be implemented :
+Temp_memory does not hold enough elements, I shoudl try to use the system verilog queue
+logic[DATA_WIDTH:0] temp_queue [$];
+Have a scoreboard to track ALL activity
+Correct double write in memory
+Change pop verification as he sent you